Weekend Report- October 21-22, 2017

 Again, this work is weather dependent and could be rescheduled or delayed.

-MAN INJURED IN SUNDAY MORNING ACCIDENT
+MAN INJURED IN EARLY THURSDAY MORNING ACCIDENT

 MEXICO PUBLIC SAFETY DEPARTMENT NEWS